It’s a split second decision. The traffic signal a block or two ahead changes to yellow—you either hit the brakes to slow down or you speed up.

 Wait it out.
 Traffic violations never disappear from your record.
 That said, auto insurance providers typically only look at your last 5 years of driving history to determine your risk profile, unless there is a major infraction.
 Waiting a few years may help your rates decrease, and it could also help reduce your points in a points system state.

 Shop around.
 Still unhappy with your rate?
-Try comparing quotes from different auto insurers.
+Compare auto insurance quotes from different auto insurers.
 Not all carriers are the same and not all of them will determine your risk level in the same way.
 Check with different providers to find the best coverage for you.

 Running a red light is unnecessary and dangerous behind the wheel.
 Follow the rules of the road and be a safe driver so you don’t have to deal with the fines, penalties or costly car insurance rates.